davidtys/railstheman/README.md

 ## The Quote

-I added a new type of article, the quote :
+railstehman gives a new type of article, the quote :

 It uses the header parameters to add the author and source to an article.